blackbhc/refactor/development-manual/development.md

       is cleaned only in the destructor of the writer.
 (This is due to `nodes` use string-type key and there is no any tree structure in the hash map, so it's hard to clean the tree structure of the individual node).
   - `writer::~writer()`: the destructor of the class, which will close the hdf5 file and the created hdf5 objects, such as dataset and group.

-  - `writer::create_file(std::string)`.
+  - `writer::create_file(std::string)`: call `open_file(...)` to open the hdf5 file, and create a file node with the given name.
+This function should be called only in the main process, due to the hdf5 file lock.
   - `writer::create_group(std::string)`: create a hdf5 group with the given name, can be used to create nested groups recursively, e.g. given `group1/group2/group3`, the writer will create `group1` , `group2` and `group3` recursively if they do not exist.
 The group name without a prefix `/` will be treated as a root group.

-  - `writer::create_dataset(std::string, galotfa::hdf5::size_info&)`: create a hdf5 dataset with the given name, if the string before the final dataset name, take a example: `a/b/c/dataset_name`, will be created as group, `a/b/c` here.
+  - `writer::create_dataset(std::string, galotfa::hdf5::size_info&)`: create a hdf5 dataset with the given
+    name, if the string before the final dataset name, take a example: `a/b/c/dataset_name`, will be created as group, `a/b/c` here.
   - Note: The previous three create function will return 1 if there is some warning, and 0 for success.
 So never ignore the return value of these functions.

-  - `galota::hdf5::node create_datanode(node& parent, std::string& dataset, galotfa::hdf5::size_info&)`: setup the dataset
+  - `galota::hdf5::node create_datanode(node& parent, std::string& dataset, galotfa::hdf5::size_info&)`: setup the
-    of the parent node with the given name and info. `dataset` string should be the name of dataset only, e.g. for `/group1/group2/dataset_name` the given value should be `dataset_name`.
+    dataset of the parent node with the given name and info. `dataset` string should be the name of dataset only, e.g. for `/group1/group2/dataset_name` the given value should be `dataset_name`.
 The parent node should be a group node.

-  - `open_file(...)`: open a hdf5 file (add the `.hdf5` suffix to the given filename first) and return its id, private.
+  - `open_file(...)`: open a hdf5 file and return its id, private.

-  - `push(void* buffer, unsigned long len, std::string dataset_name)`: the main interface to push a array of data to a existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
+  - `push(void* buffer, unsigned long len, std::string dataset_name)`: a template function, the main interface to push a array of data to a existing dataset, the dataset name should be the absolute path of the dataset, e.g. `/group1/group2/dataset_name`.
 If such dataset does not exist, the writer will create it automatically.
     The data type of the dataset will be restored by `node`, during creation of the dataset.